andrefrsousa/SuperBottomSheet/README.md

 ## Download

-This library is available in **jitpack**, so to use it you will need to add the above instruction to your root *build.gradle*:
+This library is available in **jitpack**, so to use it you need to add the above statement to your root *build.gradle*:

 ```groovy
 allprojects {